-- A. Elevation prepared by a surveyor licensed in the state of Washington in relation to mean sea level of the lowest floor, including basement, of all structures; - B. Elevation prepared by a surveyor licensed in the state of Washington in relation to mean sea level to which any structure has been or will be floodproofed; - C. Certification by a registered professional engineer or architect that the floodproofing methods for any nonresidential structure meet the floodproofing criteria in LUC 20.25H.180.CB and DC.
+- A. Elevation prepared by a surveyor licensed in the state of Washington in relation to mean sea level of the lowest floor, including basement, of all structures; - B. Elevation prepared by a surveyor licensed in the state of Washington in relation to mean sea level to which any structure has been or will be floodproofed; - C. Certification by a registered professional engineer or architect that the floodproofing methods for any nonresidential structure meet the floodproofing criteria in LUC 20.25H.180.C and D; - D. Description of the extent to which a watercourse will be altered or relocated as a result of proposed development; and